 - E. Education

 Our goal is to build a community of quality hermit crab care sites that can be relied upon for accurate and current care practices.
 The Crustacean C.A.R.E.
 Coalition program brings hermit crab care websites under the umbrella of LHCOS.
 The Local Representatives and Junior Local Representatives programs add a local focus to our program.
+The Crab Street Journal is the flagship site for the Land Hermit Crab Owners Society C.A.R.E. program.
+It encompasses all of the principles of the program.

 Our goal is to raise awareness about safe practices.
 The Say No to Painted Shells campaign is one example.
 In 2016, LHCOS/CSJ became the first hermit crab care exhibitor at a national pet expo.
 With a crowd of 25,000 people we brought our message to the public in a big way.
+We returned to the expo in 2018 and we are schedule to exhibit at a local show in 2019 in addition to the national pet expo.